 Portions of the donated land would require restoration and long-term maintenance, as was the case with the nearly 1,700 acres of the Split Oak Forest Wildlife and Environmental Area (Split Oak Forest), which was created by Orange and Osceola counties in the 1990’s.

 Portions of Split Oak Forest required extensive restoration and maintenance having once been clear cut to accommodate logging and agricultural operations.

 CFX has committed to identifying funding for similar restoration and maintenance of the donated 1,550 acre conservation land.

-Orange and Osceola counties, as owners of Split Oak Forest, are preparing an application to Florida Communities Trust for a roadway easement over 60 acres within the Osceola County portion of Split Oak Forest.
+Orange and Osceola counties, as owners of Split Oak Forest, are preparing an application to Florida Communities Trust for a roadway easement of approximately 60 acres within the Osceola County portion of Split Oak Forest.

 An easement allows a property owner to give permission to someone to use a portion of their property for a specific purpose.
 Under state law, such an easement is permitted on conservation land as identified in Florida Statutes Section 704.06 opens in a new window and Florida Administrative Code 62-818.016 opens in a new window.